 These include the amaBhungane, Atlatszo.hu (Hungary), BBC (UK), Cenozo (West Africa), Daily Prothom Alo (Bangladesh), Daily Reporter (Kenya), de Correspondent (Netherlands), The Guardian (UK), Hindustan Times (India), Investigative Reporting Project Italy, Mada Masr (Egypt), the Mail on Sunday (UK), the Namibian, OCCRP, The Observer (Uganda), The Observer (UK), Premium Times (Nigeria), Private Eye (UK), Slidstvo.info (Ukraine), SpiegelOnline, Süddeutsche Zeitung and der Tagesspiegel (Germany).

-The overwhelming majority of our income comes foundations.
 We are currently funded by Adessium, the Joffe Charitable Trust, Luminate, the National Endowment for Democracy, Open Society Foundations and the William & Flora Hewlett Foundation.
 We are a member of the Money Trail consortium which also consists of Free Press Unlimited, Journalismfund.eu and Oxfam Novib.
 This is a consortium funded by the Netherlands National Postcode Lottery.

 Slightly less than 5% of our income comes from fees we charge organisations who ask us to put on training as well as course fees from Western journalists who want to attend our London trainings.